'Sadness in my heart': Residents of China's Hubei, freed from lockdown, face suspicion

 Ye is just one of many people from the central province who say they face fear and rejection after its capital of Wuhan lifted on Wednesday a lockdown against the virus that had stretched more than two months.

 The move allowed those with a green health code, a QR code that contains their health information, to leave the city.
-Curbs elsewhere in Hubei were lifted late last month. [nL4N2BW044].
+Curbs elsewhere in Hubei were lifted late last month..

 But since leaving, say many Hubei residents, they have faced discrimination in the job search.